workhorsylegacy/SaltyNESLegacy/README.md

 written in C++, it can be run as a stand-alone SDL application, or in a web browser using Google Portable Native Client.

-SaltyNES is licenced as GPLv3 or later. sha256sum.cc & sha256sum.h are from ulib and licensed under MIT. base64.cc and base64.h are licensed under a MIT style license.
-Color.cc from java.awt.Color is licenced as GPLv2.
-NACL httpd.py, and Makefile are licensed under a BSD style license.
-Jquery is dual licensed under MIT and GPLv2.
-CryptoJS is licensed under a BSD style license.

 For SaltyNES see:
 https://github.com/workhorsylegacy/SaltyNESLegacy